chrisskrass/soc-fin/README.md

 (We cannot open jupyter notebook online in this Gitlab, so better download for more information) for more use for plot functions, you can look at 'compilation tools', 'plot_df.py' and 'piechart.py'.

+To plot poular hashtag bar graph, use twitter_analyzer/getpopular_hashtags.py.
+Execute the file with the United_Airlines_2017-04-04 to United_Airlines_2017-04-04  csv's in the same directory.
+The outputed csv can then executed on using plot_hashtag_bar.py, which will output the plot.